BoogieMonsta/SupaFlex/README.md

 ### GUI

-- [ ]  Complete the interface as a modern custom tape recorder
+- [ ]  Complete the interface in the style of the cassettes & buttons

 ### Transport & Recording

 - [ ]  connect buttons to the spinning rotors
 - [ ]  Deck1: add audio sample
 - [ ]  Deck2: record audio from Deck1
-- [ ]  “Tight / Sloppy” variable control (adds ramp to any transport changes)
+- [ ]  “Tight / Sloppy” variable control (smooth out any transport changes)
 - [ ]  Time code monitor for each deck
-- [ ]  FF & REW: heard if PLAYING, not heard if STOPPED
+- [ ]  make FF & REW not heard & ultra fast if STOPPED

 ### Audio Visualization

 - [ ]  Display audio waveform for decks 1 & 2
+- [ ]  Display audio waveform for mix bus
+- [ ]  Allow selection & export of mix bus waveform

 ### Effects